Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 To enforce intellectual property rights after you’ve registered your IP assets in Vietnam, you have the following options:

 Civil Court.
-While most disputes are settled outside the courtroom, The Civil Court may take some significant cases to court.
+While most disputes are settled outside the courtroom, the Civil Court may take some significant cases to court.
 The owners are eligible to sue for damages and are entitled to compensation.

 Cosmo Sourcing // Your Trusted Partner In Vietnam

 If you want to source from Vietnam, contact the Cosmo Sourcing team; we have been helping clients source from Vietnam since 2014.
 Cosmo Sourcing has the skills and the team to find you the best supplier possible.
-We are also established in China and are among the only companies that can find suppliers in China and Vietnam.
+We are also established in China and are among the few companies that can source suppliers in both China and Vietnam.
 Pick the one you think is best.

 If you start a new business, finding products and suppliers for your products is one of many things you need to handle.
-Our services are designed to handle every part of your business in China and Vietnam so you can focus on the rest of growing your own business.
+Our services are designed to handle every aspect of your business in China and Vietnam, allowing you to focus on growing your own business.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.